openactive/openactive-test-suite/CONTRIBUTING.md

 2. Ensure that documentation reflects the new changes.
 3. Check that CI tests pass before merging a Pull Request.
 4. Ensure that your Pull Request has at least one approval before merging.

+## Writing a new test

+See the [Integration Tests CONTRIBUTING.md](./packages/openactive-integration-tests/CONTRIBUTING.md) for guidance on writing a new test.